Pleasure Craft License Transport Canada

 What is a pleasure craft license in Canada?

 A pleasure craft licence is a document with a unique licence number for a pleasure craft.
 So do not confuse pleasure craft license with the pleasure craft operator card which is actually the card that operators of power boats must have on board their vessel at all times.

-The law requires all pleasure craft powered by 10 horsepower (7.5 kW) or more engine, to have a pleasure craft licence.
+The law requires all pleasure craft powered by 10 horsepower (7.5 kW) or more engine, to have a pleasure craft license.

 The pleasure craft licensing system allows Search and Rescue personnel to access information 24 hours a day, seven days a week in the event of an emergency.

-You must carry a copy of your Pleasure Craft Licence on board at all times and display the pleasure craft licence number on the bow of your boat above the waterline on both sides in block characters.
+You must carry a copy of your Pleasure Craft License on board at all times and display the pleasure craft license number on the bow of your boat above the waterline on both sides in block characters.

 Pleasure craft license cost?

 No fee is required to get a pleasure craft license.